-The delegate group at the International Young Scotland Programme, June 2013
+Three delegates at the Young Scotland Programme, spring 2014

-The Institute of Contemporary Scotland (ICS), publisher of the Scottish Review, was established in 2000 with Magnus Magnusson as its first patron and Kenneth Roy, its founder, as first director.
+The Institute of Contemporary Scotland (ICS), publisher of the Scottish Review, was established in 2000.

 In proposing the foundation of ICS, at a public meeting in Glasgow on 23 October 2000, the broadcaster Ian Mackenzie said its purpose was to be 'undogmatic, to be intellectually free, and to encompass and share any aspect of life in our land, past, present and future'.
 He described it as 'yet another effort to break free from narrow systems of thinking'.

 ICS attempts to fulfil its founding principles and ideals in two main ways:

 The Young Scotland Programme promotes the intellectual development of people in the early stages of their working lives with annual residential courses in which a cross-section of men and women from a wide variety of backgrounds and cultures come together for an intensive exchange of ideas and experiences.

 There are debates on issues of the day, guest speakers (the first was a Nobel prize-winner), group discussions and informal dialogue.
 The intellectual core of the programme is the writing and presentation by each delegate of a paper on a subject of current interest or controversy of the delegate's own choice.
 The author of the most outstanding paper is awarded the title Scotland Young Thinker of the Year.

 The programme originated with a pilot scheme in Glasgow in November 2002.
 It was so successful that it was extended to Northern Ireland in 2003, England and Wales in 2004, and the Republic of Ireland in 2005.
 The Young Scotland Programme is now part of the wider Young UK and Ireland Programme, which is organised by ICS's partner charity, the Young Programme.